RJT1990/RJT1990/README.md

 - Started a machine learning startup (Atlas ML) -> co-created Papers With Code to help systemize machine learning information.
 - Joined Facebook AI with the PWC team to help accelerate our growth.

-So I tried out a lot of bandit machines :).
+So I've tried out a lot of bandit machines :).